-Franziska Fay is a social anthropologist with a focus on children and youth, religion, international development and Swahili linguistics.
-She was trained at SOAS, London and works in Zanzibar and Oman.
+Franziska Fay is a social anthropologist with a focus on children and youth, politics, belonging/identity and art in Swahili-speaking contexts.
+She was trained at SOAS, London and works in Zanzibar, along the Swahili coast and in Oman.

-She is a 2017-2021 postdoctoral fellow at the Cluster of Excellence 'Normative Orders' at Frankfurt University, Germany.
+She is a 2017-2021 Postdoctoral Research Fellow at the Research Centre 'Normative Orders' at Frankfurt University, Germany.

 Fay speaks and works in Swahili, English and German.

-She has worked with the German Development Cooperation (GIZ) and Save the Children in Germany, Malawi, and Zanzibar, and with The Risk Advisory Group and GEMS Education Solutions in the UK.
+Fay has also worked with the German Development Cooperation (GIZ) and Save the Children in Germany, Malawi, and Zanzibar, and with The Risk Advisory Group and GEMS Education Solutions in the UK.